Family OPHICHTHIDAE Günther 1870 (Snake Eels and Worm Eels)

 Ophichthus naga McCosker & Psomadakis 2018 Nāga, a seagoing, serpentine dragon-like being in Buddhism that has great powers; they are able to swim through the earth as if it was water, a behavior not unlike that of ophichthid eels

-Ophichthus nansen McCosker & Psomadakis 2018 named for the EAF-Nansen Prorgramme and in honor of Fridtjof Nansen (1861–1930), “famous” Norwegian explorer and scientist for whom the programme and research vessel were named; since 1975, the “EAF-Nansen Programme has contributed to increasing the knowledge of global marine biodiversity while supporting developing countries in fisheries research and sustainable management of their resources throughout surveys at sea and capacity building” [a noun in apposition, without the patronymic “i”]
+Ophichthus nansen McCosker & Psomadakis 2018 named for the EAF-Nansen Prorgramme and in honor of Fridtjof Nansen (1861–1930), “famous” Norwegian explorer and scientist for whom the programme and research vessel were named; since 1975, the “EAF-Nansen Programme has contributed to increasing the knowledge of global marine biodiversity while supporting developing countries in fisheries research and sustainable management of their resources throughout surveys at sea and capacity building” [a noun in apposition, without the genitive “i”]

 Ophichthus nigroventralis Kodeeswaran, Mohapatra & Kumar 2023 nigro-, from niger (L.), dark or black; ventralis (L.), of the belly, referring to numerous black dots on abdomen